BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 The domain
 ==========

-The domain layer encapsulates the business logic and processes.
+The domain layer encapsulates business logic and business processes.
 Developers and business experts greatly benefit when they share understanding and call a spade a spade.
 On the code side, the language used in the names of classes, methods and other code units should resemble the terms from the problem domain.

-We would greatly benefit if the language used in names of classes, methods and other code units resembles the terms from the problem domain.
+By looking at such code you can always tell its relation to the problem domain.

-For example, a vote can be represented via an enumeration (TODO:source):
+Back to the voting for an article, a vote can be represented via an enumeration (TODO:source):

 .. code-block:: python